- Title Assistant Professor

 PhD Queen Mary University of London

-My research focuses on twentieth- and twenty-first-century Anglophone avant-garde poetry, art, and poetics; literary communities; print culture and periodical studies; contemporary experiments with performance writing, feminist and queer performance art, artistic collaborations, mixed media art, and practice-based research.
-I also have an interest in experimental translations (across languages and media), multilingualism, and Latin American art and writing.
+My research focuses on twentieth- and twenty-first-century Anglophone avant-garde poetry, art, and poetics; artistic communities; print culture and periodical studies; contemporary experiments with performance writing, feminist and queer performance art, artistic collaborations, mixed media art, and practice-based research.
+I also have an interest in experimental translations (across languages and media), multilingualism, creative non-fiction/poetic essays, video essays, and works that fall through generic cracks.

-My monograph Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019) is a diachronic study of provisional avant-garde communities through the medium of the magazine, which rethinks received views of avant-garde ‘movements’ and their respective historical, social, and aesthetic boundaries.
-I’m particularly interested in aspects of a magazine’s production (including print technology and materiality), distribution (e.g. readings, mailing lists, social media), and reception, as well as wider theoretical questions about hospitality, feminism, sexuality, race, and canonicity, and what it might mean to be ‘avant-garde’ today.
+My monograph Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019) is a diachronic study of provisional avant-garde communities through the medium of the magazine, which rethinks received views of avant-garde groups and their respective historical, social, and aesthetic boundaries.
+I’m particularly interested in aspects of a magazine’s production (including print/publishing technology and materiality), distribution (e.g. readings, social media), and reception, as well as wider theoretical questions about hospitality, feminism, identity, and canonicity, and what it might mean to be avant-garde today.

-My second creative-critical project Literary Live Art examines writing and text in, for, and through performance.
-The project involves literary analysis, archival research, interviews, and a practice-based approach through performances and performative lectures, and experiments with writing style, forms of publishing, and ‘making public’.
-In other words, I seek not only to describe contemporary performance practices but also explore my research questions performatively, collaboratively, and pedagogically, thus offering imaginative ways of producing and distributing knowledge.
+My second creative-critical project Literary Live Art examines writing and text in, for, and through performance, from an intersectional and practice-based angle.
+The project involves critical analysis, archival research, interviews, and a practice-based approach through performances and performative lectures, and experiments with writing style, forms of publishing, and ‘making public’.
+In other words, beyond describing contemporary performance practices I also explore my research questions performatively, collaboratively, and pedagogically, thus offering imaginative ways of producing and distributing knowledge.

-I have received an Arts & Humanities Impact Grant, a Cambridge Vice-Chancellor’s Public Engagement Award, a Beinecke Fellowship at Yale, a Princeton University Library Research Grant, a Charles D. Abbott Fellowship (Poetry Collection, SUNY Buffalo), a Hölderlin Scholarship, the John Kinsella and Tracy Ryan Poetry Prize, a writing residency at The Guesthouse (Cork, Ireland), a collaborative mini-residency at Raven Row (London), as well as scholarships, grants, and awards from NYU, Queen Mary University of London, Lambeth City Council, Deutscher Akademischer Austauschdienst (DAAD), Studienstiftung des deutschen Volkes (multiple), the Judith E. Wilson Fund (multiple), the Cambridge Humanities Research Grant Scheme (twice), Cambridge Humanities Starter Fund, Columbia University’s Gatsby Foundation, the Arts and Culture Fund (QMUL, London), PEN America, and Asymptote.
+I have received an Arts & Humanities Impact Grant, a Cambridge Vice-Chancellor’s Public Engagement Award, a Beinecke Fellowship at Yale, a Princeton University Library Research Grant, a Charles D. Abbott Fellowship (Poetry Collection, SUNY Buffalo), a Hölderlin Scholarship, writing residencies at The Guesthouse (Cork, Ireland) and T.S.
+Eliot House, a collaborative mini-residency at Raven Row (London), as well as scholarships, grants, awards, and support from Constellations (UP Projects/Flat Time House), a-n The Artists Information Company, NYU, Queen Mary University of London, Lambeth City Council, Deutscher Akademischer Austauschdienst (DAAD), Studienstiftung des deutschen Volkes (multiple), the Judith E. Wilson Fund (multiple), the Cambridge Humanities Research Grant Scheme (twice), Cambridge Humanities Starter Fund, Columbia University’s Gatsby Foundation, the Arts and Culture Fund (QMUL, London), PEN America, and Asymptote.

 - Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital(Stanford University Press, 2019).